National Child Measurement Programme for Reception and Year 6 Pupils

 You will receive your child's results within 8 - 10 weeks from the date your child is measured in school.
 These results will come from the Public Health Team in South Gloucestershire.

-Opting your child out of the vision and hearing screening and growth monitoring
+Opting your child out of the vision screening and growth monitoring